azurecrystalz/azurecrystalz.github.io/source/_posts/take-a-chance.md

 {% bubble HiMERU %}
 <th>*(--Apart from that, if it turns out that nothing happens and there isn’t any footage taken, it would mean a harsh blow to Crazy:B.)*</th>

 <th>*(As long as there’s enthusiasm in the project, then anything included will suffice.
-However, the moment that enthusiasm dissipates, nothing done will ever work.)*</th>
+However, the moment that enthusiasm dissipates, there's nothing that can be done.)*</th>

 <th>*(It sounds like something from a horror story, but that’s just the fact of the matter.)*</th>